maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

 Now there is some manual work to do to link this to an implementation.
 We need to transform the symbolic trace to actual function calls of e.g. OpenSSL.
 Within the library we expose internals through the security context.
 We add there for example the secrets and the used nonce values.

 Now lets jump back to our simple protocol.
-More or less one could imagine that a library implementing that protcol could have the following interface:
+More or less one could imagine that a library implementing that protocol could have the following interface:

 ```typescript
 type Context = {